uptane/uptane-standard/uptane-standard.md

 For example, in the most basic Uptane case, the repository mapping metadata would contain:

-* The name and URL of the Director repository
+* The name and URL of the Director repository.
-* The name and URL of the Image repository
+* The name and URL of the Image repository.
-* A single mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository
+* A single mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository.

 Note that the metadata need not be in the form of a metadata file.
 For example, in the basic case where there is only one Director and one Image repository, and all images need to have signed metadata from both repositories, it would be sufficient to have a configuration file with URLs for the two repositories and a client that always checks for metadata matches between them.
 In this case, no explicit mapping would be defined, because the mapping is defined as part of the Uptane client implementation.